Straight to the Point

 |Cuisinart Power Advantage Plus 9-speed||4||4||yes||3||94-98 with whining sound|

 |Black and Decker Helix||4||3||yes||5||95-105 high-pitched sound|

 What we liked: If you compare the charts above, you'll see that the Breville blew away most of the competition, whipping cream and creaming butter and sugar with ease.
 Along with great power, the mixer has a few other features that make it stand out from the crowd.
 First, it has a light that shines into the mixing bowl.
 While my kitchen is well lit, the focused light is nice.
 Second, and probably my favorite feature, is the pause button.
 It let me stop the mixer to check progress, and then it restarted at the same speed, but with a soft start.
 Third, it has a timer, so I could see how much time had elapsed.
+Fourth, it comes with a case for easily storing its attachments.
 Finally, the mixer has sturdy wires on the beaters with soft scrape bottoms for less noise and better bowl scraping.

 What we didn’t like: This was the second-heaviest mixer of the bunch, despite its compact size.
 When attempting Swiss meringue, this never got further than soft peaks.

 The Best (More) Affordable Hand Mixer: Kitchenaid 9-Speed

 What we liked: A solid performer, this KitchenAid model did a great job with whipped cream and a decent job with cookie dough.
 It comes with a storage pouch instead of a case, which will save a little bit of space.
 Along with the usual accessories, it came with a frother that worked well to create a frothy hot chocolate.
 It was also the quietest of the bunch, measuring at just 70-75 decibels.